-Chronic implantations: After recovery from the stereotaxic surgery, mice were implanted with a custom titanium head bar attached with C&B Metabond Quick adhesive luting cement (Cat# S380.
+After recovery from the stereotaxic surgery, mice were implanted with a custom titanium head bar attached with C&B Metabond Quick adhesive luting cement (Cat# S380.
 Parkell.
 Edgewood, NY, USA), followed by black Ortho-JetTM dental acrylic application (Cat# 1520BLK.
 Lang.
-Chicago, IL, USA) and with a cranial window on top of the olfactory bulb as previously described .
+Chicago, IL, USA) and with a cranial window on top of the olfactory bulb as previously described.
 Special care was taken to remove the bone under the inter-frontal suture and remove small bone pieces at the edges.
 During surgery, the exposed olfactory bulb was continuously protected and cleaned of blood excess using artificial cerebrospinal fluid (aCSF) and aCSF-soaked gelfoam.
 Once both hemibulbs were exposed and clean, a fresh drop of aCSF was placed on top, followed by a 3 mm round cover glass, which was gently pushed onto the OB surface to minimize motion artifacts in further experiments.
 Once in place, the coverslip was sealed along the edges with a combination of VitrebondTM, Crazy-GlueTM, and dental acrylic to cover the exposed skull.
-Mice recovered for ~ 7 days before imaging experiments.
+Mice recovered for ~7 days before imaging experiments.
+Adult males were used for chronic window implantation due to their larger skull size which facilitates surgical procedures.

+Behavioral training

-Behavioral training: Mice were water-deprived until reaching 85% of their original weight.
-Once the desired weight was achieved, head-fixed mice were trained to discriminate between two brief (350 ms) sensory cues: a pure tone ( $6.221 \ KHz$ , 70 dB) target (Go) stimulus and a monomolecular odorant (1% ethyl valerate) distractor (No-Go).
+Mice were water-deprived until reaching 85% of their original weight.
+Once the desired weight was achieved, head-fixed mice were trained to discriminate between two brief (350 ms) sensory cues: a pure tone (6.221 KHz, 70 dB) target (Go) stimulus and a monomolecular odorant (1% ethyl valerate) distractor (No-Go).
 The pure tone choice was based on a prime number to minimize harmonics.
 Care was taken to choose an odorant cue that had high SNR photoionization device (PID, Aurora Scientific) readings.
 Olfactory cues were presented from an odor port placed in front of the mouse's snout and auditory cues were delivered from a speaker on the side.
-Each training session composed of ~ 270 consecutive trials separated by a variable intertrial interval (ITI; $9 \pm 0.3$ to 1.2 s).
-Trials were randomly assigned (p = 0.5) as odor trials or sound trials.
-In the Go trials, mice were trained to report the presence of the Go stimulus by licking a spout in front of their mouth, from which they received a small water reward (3.3 $\mu$ L, Hit trials).
-In addition, mice were trained to refrain from licking (Correct Rejections) in the No-Go trials, so they could move faster to the next trial.
-Incorrect trials (False Alarms and Misses) were punished by lack of reward and the addition of a time-out period (10 s) to the regular ITI plus a one second long 70 dB white-noise sound.
+Each training session is composed of -270 consecutive trials separated by variable inter-trial intervals (ITI, Supplementary Fig. 1f) defined by drawing from an exponential decay function (flat hazard rate) within a 0.3-1.2 s range on top of a bias value (9 s; Eq.
+1):